 If you’d like more tips on how to make your day flow more smoothly, download my free guide, Take Control of Your Day.

 Thank you for watching.
 I really encourage you to practice these techniques.
 I know they’ll make a difference in your life.

 Read the accompanying article, Conquer the Distress of Overwhelm.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/setyourcourse.html.
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
 You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.